Anthropology, thanatology, history & archeology connoisseur, death positivity & LGBTQIA+ public speaker/activist. Founder of @Namelessdoes

 4. Testimony by Anonymous

-“I haven't always been so comfortable around death.
-I think the moment I accepted it was 2 years ago, but I still have deaths that shake me.
-What helped me accept most deaths was working a case from start to finish with a suicide.
+"I haven't always been so comfortable around death.
+I think the moment I accepted it was two years ago, but I still have deaths that shake me.
+What helped me accept most deaths was working on a case from start to finish with a suicide.
 It was my first time seeing someone dead and not in a casket.
 It was cold, and I just remember the person did not look real, almost like a wax figure.
-My caring instincts kicked in, I didn't know what to do, but knew what I would have wanted if I was a survivor in that circumstance.
+My caring instincts kicked in; I didn't know what to do but knew what I would have wanted if I was a survivor in that circumstance.
 I hugged the family and just listened.

 The next day I was able to attend the autopsy.
 Seeing the vessel, not the living being, helped me realize the body is just our little ship that carries us until we no longer need or want it.
 Since that day, I actually prefer to be that caring shoulder to cry on, that person that just listens to the stories the survivors have about the deceased, and the person that gets to give a tiny bit of closure to those who need it.
 Most dread walking up to a home and seeing the tale-tell signs of death, I enjoy it.
 I am able to help preserve the family's memories of their family member without traumatizing them with the way the deceased looks."